 - Fiction Based on the Children of God

 Memoirs by People Born & Raised in the Children of God

-At least 10 books that describe experiences in the Family have now been written by people who, like me, were raised in the cult as kids.
+Here are all the books describing experiences in the Family that have been written by people who, like me, were raised in the cult as kids.
 We’re often called the second generation, in contrast to the first generation who joined on their own.

 - Released: April 2021